tarwn/lessthandot-hugo/blogs/content/posts/2011-02-28-creating-mailing-labels-in-sql.md

 A. Expand Columns, and add the appropriate number of columns.
 In this example, this will be three.

-B. You&#8217;ll need to add in the spacing between the labels, too, so they line up correctly when printed.
+B. You'll need to add in the spacing between the labels, too, so they line up correctly when printed.
 This may be trial and error.
 In this example, it is .03125 inches.

 C. Set your Margins.
 In this example, they are Left 0, Right 0, Top 0.1875, and Bottom 0.